 Mission Summit Trek

-There are three types of altitude sickness: acute mountain sickness (AMS), high altitude pulmonary edema (HAPE) and High-altitude cerebral edema (HACE).
+There are three types of altitude sickness: acute mountain sickness (AMS), high-altitude pulmonary edema (HAPE), and High-altitude cerebral edema (HACE).
 All three types of altitude sickness can be severe and may take a life if not cured on time.

 The atmospheric pressure is inversely proportional to altitude.
 Therefore, high altitude has a reduced oxygen level with a thin atmosphere.
-So that trekking to higher elevations, i.e., above 2500 m from sea level, can cause altitude sickness due to low oxygen levels.
+So trekking to higher elevations, i.e., above 2500 m from sea level, can cause altitude sickness due to low oxygen levels.

-Drinking less water can cause dehydration, resulting headaches.
+Drinking less water can cause dehydration, resulting in headaches.
 Therefore, not drinking enough water can increase the chance of altitude sickness due to dehydration and weakness in the body.

 Power walking can increase the chance of altitude sickness due to short breathing and lack of acclimatization.
 Trekkers should avoid power walking to remain safe in high altitudes.